On the Origin of Entropic Gravity and Inertia: Entropic gravity from information loss

 \section{Entropic gravity from information loss}

 Let us reconsider Verlinde's derivation of the Newton's gravity in \cite{Verlinde:2010hp}.
-Assume that a small test particle with mass $m$ is at a radius $r$ from a massive object with mass $M$ at the center as shown in Fig. 3.
+Assume that a small test particle with mass $m$ is at a distance $r$ from a massive object with mass $M$ at the center as shown in Fig. 3.
 The particle has acceleration $a$ due to the gravity of the object.
-Verlinde conjectured that for this spherical system the energy of the screen with a radius $r$ has energy given by the equipartition rule and it is equal to the mass energy $M c^2$ inside the screen.
+Verlinde conjectured that for this spherical system the energy of the screen with a radius $r$ is given by the equipartition rule and it is equal to the mass energy $M c^2$ inside the screen.
 Thus, the temperature $T$ is $2Mc^2/k_B N$.
 Using the number of bits on the screen $N={A}/{l_P^2}=4 S_{BH},$ and $A=4\pi r^2$ one can obtain \beq T=\frac{\hbar G M}{2\pi c k_B r^2}, \eeq which is equal to the Unruh temperature for a gravitational acceleration.
 Here, $S_{BH}$ is the Bekenstein-Hawking entropy \beq S_{BH}=\frac{ c^3~A}{4G\hbar}=\frac{\pi r^2 c^3~}{G\hbar} \eeq which is an information bound a region of space with a surface area $A$ can contain~\cite{Bekenstein:1993dz}.
-Inserting Eq. (\ref{1st}), Eq. (\ref{T}) and Eq. (\ref{dSdx}) into Eq. (\ref{F}) one can easily obtain the Newton's gravity formula \beq F= T_U\frac{\Delta S}{\Delta x}=\frac{GMm}{r^2}. \eeq For strong gravity we need to consider curved spacetime effects as in Ref. \cite{Jacobson,Lee:2010bg}.
+Inserting Eq. (\ref{T}) and Eq. (\ref{dSdx}) into Eq. (\ref{F1}) one can easily obtain the Newton's gravity formula \beq F= T_U\frac{\Delta S}{\Delta x}=\frac{GMm}{r^2}. \eeq For strong gravity we need to consider curved spacetime effects as in Ref. \cite{Jacobson,Lee:2010bg}.

-The simple derivation of Newton's gravity from thermodynamics is striking and full of suggestions, but what is the origin of this thermodynamics?
+Verlinde's simple derivation of Newton's gravity from thermodynamics is striking and full of suggestions, but what is the origin of this thermodynamics?
 Similarly to the previous section, we will reinterpret this derivation in terms of Rindler horizons.
 The equivalence principle allows us to choose an approximately flat patch for each spacetime point.
 According to the principle one can not locally distinguish the free falling frame from a rest frame without gravity.
 We can again imagine an accelerating observer $\Theta$ with acceleration $-a$ respect to the test particle in the instantaneous rest frame of the particle.
 Note that this situation is similar to that considered by Jacobson to derive the Einstein equation~\cite{Jacobson} from thermodynamics at local Rindler horizons.
-If the observer is instantaneously at the distance $\Delta x=c^2/a$ from the test particle, the test particle is just crossing the Rindler horizon for this specific observer $\Theta$.